fe-data/fe-docs/docs/hooks/new_order_text.rst

     23. ‘*Unknown user*’.
 The WordPress user is unknown.
     24. ‘*Invalid password*’.
 The password for the WordPress user is invalid.
     25. ‘*User role mismatch*’.
 The user role did not match the one(s) defined in the user group.
-    26. ‘*Wrong input for this event*’.
-The minimum or maximum number of tickets ordered is invalid.
+    26. ‘*Missing ticket type:*’.
+The ticket type is not present in the input.
+The name of the ticket is appended after the colon.
-    27. ‘*Missing input for this event*’.
+    27. ‘*Missing extra input fields for this event*’.
 The extra input fields are not submitted.
-    28. ‘*Required input not available*’.
+    28. ‘*Required extra input fields not available*’.
 The required extra input fields are not submitted.
     29. ‘*No tickets ordered*’.
     30. ‘*Not enough stock for linked event-id %d*’.
+    31. ‘*Illegal value extra input field*’.
+This may happen in case of a 'select' field.
+    32. ‘*Wrong amount for this ticket type:*’.
+The amount is too low or too high.
+The name of the ticket is appended after the colon.

 ----